Submultiplicative norms and filtrations on section rings: Preliminaries

 \section{Preliminaries}

 This section is organized as follows.
-In Section \ref{sec_fs_bdem}, we recall the definition of the Fubini-Study operator.
-In Section \ref{sec_klt}, we recall Kawamata log terminal condition for $\mathbb{Q}$-divisors and a convergence result of Berman-Demailly.
-In Section \ref{sect_append}, we recall some basic results from the theory of finitely dimensional normed vector spaces.
+In Section \ref{sec_fs_bdem}, we recall the definition of the Fubini-Study metric.
+In Section \ref{sec_klt}, we give an application of Theorem \ref{thm_char} to the asymptotic study of the Narasimhan-Simha pseudonorms.
+In Section \ref{sect_append}, we prove some basic results about the rays of norms on finite dimensional vector spaces.
 In Section \ref{sect_pp_thr}, we recall the basics of pluripotential theory and related quantization results.